Soda, Sugar, and Weight Gain

 Consuming soda has also been linked to the following:

-- Drinking two sodas per week increases risk of pancreatic cancer by 87 percent.
+- Drinking two sodas per week can increase risk of pancreatic cancer by 87 percent.

-- Drinking one soda per day increases risk of metabolic syndrome by 44 percent and a child’s risk of becoming obese by 60 percent.
+- Drinking one soda per day may increase the risk of metabolic syndrome by 44 percent and a child’s risk of becoming obese by 60 percent.

 - Drinking two sodas per day increases the risk of gout by 85 percent.